 Upon completion of the requirements for the Master’s degree, the student’s faculty examination committee in consultation with the Director of Graduate Studies determines whether the candidate may continue into the Ph.D. program.
 The faculty committee may conclude that the student must rewrite one or two of the papers before advancing.
 In certain cases, a Terminal M.A. degree may be awarded in lieu of advancing into the Ph.D. program.
 Once the petition to continue onto the Ph.D. program has been signed and approved, the Graduate Program Assistant/Advisor will officially notify the Graduate Division of the candidate’s acceptance into the Film and Media Studies Ph.D. program.

+DOCTOR OF PHILOSOPHY (PH.D.)
+IN FILM AND MEDIA STUDIES

+Important Dates and Milestones for On-Time Progress (Ph.D.)

+Year 2:

+FAMST 295DD: Dissertation Development––enroll in Fall Quarter

+FAMST 298: Prospectus Preparation––enroll in Spring Quarter

+Dissertation Committee––must be constituted and forms submitted to the GPA by the end of 4th week of Spring

+Dissertation Topic and Three Exam Areas––must be chosen and disclosed to the GPA and the exam committee by the end of Spring Quarter

+Reading Lists for Three Exam Areas––must be formulated and submitted to the GPA and the exam committee by the end of Spring Quarter

+All Coursework––must be completed by the end of Spring Quarter

+Language Requirement––must be fulfilled by the end of Spring Quarter

+Year 3:

+Dissertation Prospectus––must be completed and submitted by the 1st day of Fall Quarter

+Qualifying Written Exam––must be taken, completed, and answers submitted to the GPA and the exam committee by the end of 3rd week of Fall Quarter

+Qualifying Oral Exam /Prospectus Defense––must be completed by the end of the 7th week of Fall Quarter

+Year 5:

+Dissertation––Do your best to completed it by the end of Spring Quarter!!

 Degree Requirements

 Students entering from the department with an M.A. or M.F.A. in another discipline may be required to complete all or part of the M.A. requirements of the Department of Film and Media Studies prior to the end of the first year of the Ph.D. program.
 We suggest that students investigate and possibly visit potential locations for off-campus research sometime between the second and third years.
 In the third year, the student must complete six graduate courses, some or all of which will contribute to the development of the student’s emerging research program.
 By the end of the third year, each student will have taken and passed a total of eighteen courses.
 (With the approval of the department’s Director of Graduate Studies, in the first three years up to five elective courses may be taken in other departments.)

-By the end of spring quarter of the third year the student must form a dissertation committee, and select a dissertation topic and three areas of specialization for exams relating to the dissertation topic developed in consultation with the committee.
+By the end of spring quarter of the third year the student must form a dissertation committee and select a dissertation topic and three areas of specialization for exams relating to the dissertation topic developed in consultation with the committee.